mBridge and Alloy by Tether Bring Tokenized Physical Gold to Digital Currencies

 Gold-backed stablecoins represent a fusion of traditional asset stability and modern digital currency flexibility by providing a stable, secure, and transparent way to tokenize gold through blockchain technology.

 The recently launched Alloy by Tether product is a dollar-based stablecoin backed by tokenized physical gold bars.
-Tether Gold (XAUT) represents ownership in one troy ounce of gold on a specific gold bar that is stored in Swiss vaults.
+Tether Gold (XAUT) represents ownership in one troy ounce of gold on a specific gold bar stored in Swiss vaults.
 Token holders can access the details of the gold bars they own through the app.

 BRICS & the Petroyuan vs the Petrodollar